-Ethel Gabriel may be one of the most prolific music producers you’ve never heard of.
-Ethel had a 4-decade career at RCA starting with an entry-level job and rising up to become the first female record producer for a major record label and an executive role in A&R.
+Ethel Gabriel (1921-2021) may be one of the most prolific recording industry professionals you’ve never heard of.
+Ethel was the first woman record producer for a major record label, and one of the first women in the world to work in A&R. She had a 4-decade career at RCA starting with an entry-level job and rising up to being an executive in the company.

 Ethel was born in 1921 in Pennsylvania.
 She started her own dance band at age 13 (called “En and Her Royal Men”) where Ethel played trombone.
 She originally wanted to go to college for forestry (at the encouragement of her father) but women were not allowed into the program.
 She decided to attend Temple University (Philadelphia, PA) and study music education.

 A relative helped Ethel get a job at RCA’s record plant (in Camden, New Jersey) to help pay for tuition and expenses.
 Ethel’s first job included tasks like putting labels on records.
 She was promoted to record tester where she had to listen to one out of every 500 records pressed for quality.
 She learned every note of the big hits since Ethel had to listen to them over and over.

 Ethel was allowed to visit the nearby RCA recording studios.
 She brought her trombone with her, playing with major artists for fun between sessions.
 She also learned how recording sessions worked.
 Ethel was secretary to the manager of A&R at the time, Herman Diaz, Jr. Ethel got to produce her first recording session (with bandleader Elliot Laurence) when Diaz called in sick and asked her to do it.

 In 1955, Ethel convinced her boss, Manie Sacks, to sign Perez Prado to RCA’s label.
 She produced his record, Cherry Pink and Apple Blossom White, which became a worldwide hit and helped bring the mambo craze to the US.